linode/docs/docs/guides/applications/big-data/manually-deploy-kafka-cluster/index.md

 #### Consume Data

 Similar to the `produce.py` script, the `consume.py` script is provided to test the consumption of message data.
-The `consume.py` script connects to one of the available Kafka nodes to consume the messages from the `produce.py` script.
+The `consume.py` script connects to one of the available Kafka nodes to consume the messages that were produced by the `produce.py` script.

 1. While in the same working directory, `scripts`, run the `consume.py` script to receive the sample data: